G-don/SnakeJS/README.md

 ##Licence

-Flicks is released under the MIT licence.
+Snake is released under the MIT licence.